What Is The Best Way To Define Ego? Sigmund Freud, Psychoanalytic Theory, And Others

 Sigmund Freud is frequently viewed as a pioneer in the field of psychology, and his theory of the ego is generally one of the most widely recognized.
 According to Freud, the ego can be defined as the conscious part of the psyche that mediates between the demands of the id, which represents unconscious impulses, and the demands of the external world.
 In other words, the ego may act as a mediator between our instinctual desires and the constraints of reality.

 In Freud's theory, the ego is believed to develop during childhood, through a process known as ego development.
-During this process, the ego may learn to incorporate the demands of the external world and develop the ability to exert control over the impulses of the id.
+During this process, the ego may learn to incorporate the demands of the external world and the ego may develop the ability to exert control over the impulses of the id.

 Erik Erikson's theory of psychosocial development and ego definition